East Tennessee State Buccaneers men's basketball: NCAA Division I tournament results

 The Buccaneers have appeared in the NCAA Division I Tournament ten times.
 Their combined record is 2–11.
 They also qualified for the 2020 NCAA tournament, which was canceled due to the COVID-19 pandemic.

 NCAA Division II tournament results

 The Buccaneers have appeared in the NCAA Division II Tournament one time.
 Their record is 1–1.

 NAIA tournament results

 The Buccaneers have appeared in the NAIA Tournament three times.
 Their combined record is 0–3.

 NIT results

 The Buccaneers have appeared in the National Invitation Tournament (NIT) two times.
 Their combined record is 0–2.

 Vegas 16 results

 The Buccaneers have appeared in the Vegas 16 one time.
 Their record is 1–1.

 CIT results

 The Buccaneers have appeared in the CollegeInsider.com Postseason Tournament (CIT) three times.
 Their combined record is 3–3.

+Retired numbers

+ETSU has retired four jersey numbers.